Best Time to Visit Banff, Canada: When to Go & Weather Guide

 July

-If we’re going to pick just one month as the best time to visit Banff, it’s gotta be July.
+If we’re going to pick just one month as the best time to visit Banff, it’s July.
 As the first full month of summer, July is awash with activity as long sunny days smile down from blue skies.

 Nearly everything that Banff is famous for (besides skiing, of course!) spikes in July: wildlife-watching, hiking, mountain biking, and camping.